Programs

 Cognates 6 units

-A Diploma in Entrepreneurship may be granted if the student has completed 21 units of basic and major courses.
+Students enrolled in Diploma in Entrepreneurship will be granted a Certificate of Completion when the student has completed 21 units of basic and major courses

 3 units